Cepheus/L-Systems/src/parser/IOmanager/Readme.txt

 # we use JavaCC to create the file parser.
 # just run "javacc Analyzer.jj" to create the java classes of the parser

+# TODO: better comments (only one "#" at the beginning of the line)

 # following the list of things used in the parser

 # symbols: